-The biggest difference is the risk & reward.
+The most significant difference is the risk & reward.
 Debt is slightly less risky for investors, but there is also much less upside.
-Equity is riskier, but potentially much more lucrative.
+Equity is riskier but potentially much more lucrative.

 - Equity.
 Investors buy shares or units in the company in exchange for ownership.
 Investors earn a return if the company is acquired, goes public on the stock market, or pays dividends.
-We offer one template equity contract, the Wefunder SAFE.
-There are other ways to structure an equity deal; if the Wefunder SAFE doesn't fit your needs, your lawyer can draft a custom contract for you.
-Some examples include Convertible Note, Preferred Stock, and LLC Ownership Interests.
+We offer two template equity contracts, a SAFE and a Convertible note.
+There are other ways to structure an equity deal; if the SAFE doesn't fit your needs, your lawyer can draft a custom contract for you.
+Some examples include Preferred Stock or LLC Ownership Interests.

-While there are exceptions, we've seen equity offerings perform better on Wefunder.
-About 85% of our funding volume are equity.
+While exceptions exist, we've seen equity offerings perform better on Wefunder.
+About 90% of our investments are in equity agreements.